negativo/current-account/README.md

 - Encrypt the customer/account/transactions id sent in the http requests using (eg. using Hashids lib).
 - Move all the text and numeric constants in a separate configuration file.
+- Add in-memory database for testing in the CI.

 **Features**